alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-30-meaning-hadith-when-i-command-you-do-something-then-do-as-much-you-can.md

 hijri: Muharram 11, 1442 AH
 lang: en
 category: ["tafsir", hadiths]
-excerpt: "The Prophet (peace be upon him) said: 'Anything I command you to do, perform of it as much as you can; and anything I forbid you to do, abandon it.'"
+summary: "The Prophet (peace be upon him) said: 'Anything I command you to do, perform of it as much as you can; and anything I forbid you to do, abandon it.'"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz